Theranos Founder Charged With Wire Fraud, Conspiracy

-Holmes and former Theranos COO and president Ramesh “Sunny” Balwani allegedly engaged in a multi-million dollar scheme to defraud investors, as well as a scheme to defraud doctors and patients, according to a release from the US Attorney’s office.
+Holmes and former Theranos COO and president Ramesh “Sunny” Balwani allegedly engaged in a multimillion-dollar scheme to defraud investors, as well as a scheme to defraud doctors and patients, according to a release from the US Attorney’s office.

 Holmes and Balwani are charged with two counts of conspiracy to commit wire fraud and nine counts of wire fraud.
 The indictments happened Thursday and were unsealed on Friday.
 If convicted, they each face a maximum sentence of 20 years in prison and a fine of $250,000, plus restitution for each count of wire fraud and each conspiracy count, according to the US Attorney’s office.